UNITED CHIEFS and COUNCILS of MNIDOO MNISING (UCCMM)

 ~ Chief Irene Kells, Zhiibaahaasing First Nation

-Quick facts The five First Nations have long sought justice and fair compensation for the three historical claims (which are often called “the Manitoulin Project”).
+The five First Nations have long sought justice and fair compensation for the three historical claims (which are often called “the Manitoulin Project”).
 The First Nations and Canada began talks in 2016 to find the common ground for resolving these claims outside of the courts.
 Negotiators for the parties completed their work on the settlement in December 2023.
 First Nations members approved the settlement in community votes held in March 2024, with 98 percent of those who voted voting in favour.
 The settlement was signed by the First Nations and Canada in August 2024.
 The United Chiefs and Councils of Mnidoo Mnising represented the five Anishinaabeg First Nations in the negotiations: Aundeck Omni Kaning, M’Chigeeng, Sheguiandah, Sheshegwaning and Zhiibaahaasing.

 Related links